RuijieJ/pren/README.md

 **"Primitive Representation Learning for Scene Text Recognition" (accepted by CVPR 2021)**

+For now only code for PREN is provided, code for PREN2D is being sorted out.

 ## Requirements

 - python 3.7.9, pytorch 1.4.0, and torchvision 0.5.0 (other versions will probably work but not tested)